Asian Americans in arts and entertainment: 1980s–1990s

-After landing a role on As the World Turns, Ming-Na Wen starred as Dr. Deb Chen in the medical drama television series ER from 1995 to 2004 and played a lead in The Joy Luck Club (1993).
-She went on to star in other successful television series such as Stargate Universe and lent her voice to the protagonist in the animated film Mulan (1998).
+After landing a role on As the World Turns, Ming-Na Wen starred as Dr. Deb Chen in the medical drama television series ER from 1995 to 2004, and played a lead role in The Joy Luck Club (1993).
+She starred in other successful television series such as Stargate Universe, and lent her voice to the protagonist in the animated film Mulan (1998).

-Both Mark-Paul Gosselaar and Jennie Kwan in the past were both popularly known to the teen and children audiences for their roles on television series Saved by the Bell and California Dreams respectively both aimed at youth in the 1990s.
-The late Thuy Trang is probably a familiar face to many children and young adults for her role as the original yellow ranger Trini Kwan on the children's television series Mighty Morphin Power Rangers, and since Thuy there have been many Asian American actors who have succeeded her in the Power Rangers franchise.
+Mark-Paul Gosselaar and Jennie Kwan were known to teen and children audiences for their roles on the television series Saved by the Bell and California Dreams respectively.
+The late Thuy Trang is known for her role as the original yellow ranger Trini Kwan on the children's television series Mighty Morphin Power Rangers, and other Asian American actors have since starred in the Power Rangers franchise.